 One of my earliest childhood memories is of lying in bed with a fever.
 My mother is hovering over me, holding pills and orange juice, a concerned look on her face.
 I have just returned from the doctor’s office.
 Yet again.
 All my friends are at school, and I am missing it.
 I am always missing it.

 Indeed, doctor’s offices, hospitals, waiting rooms, and cold, sterile medical facilities were the norm of my everyday life growing up.
-I was always in danger of being held back at school—always in danger of of having to repeat a subject or even an entire grade—on account of the fact that the number of my present-at-school days sometimes surpassed my sick-at-home days.
-Whole years became blurs of prescription bottles, shots, inhalers.
+I was always in danger of being held back at school because of so many absences.
+Whole years became a blur of prescription bottles, shots, inhalers.
 The doctors were as mystified as I was.
 Life was awful.

 There was not only physical illness throughout my youth, but also emotional and sexual abuse.
 Certain members of my biological family were quite lost: lost in conditioned patterns of fear, neglect, and outright violence.
 They unwittingly repeated to me what their parents had done to them.
 The nasty cycle continued.
 I had no idea, until years later, that my brain was being wired into a state of constant anxiety and panic.
 (Years later, a helpful counselor diagnosed me with Complex-PTSD.)
 I was abused by others, and then my own brain began to abuse me.
 My own brain became my enemy.